jordanmckinney/blog/src/documents/posts/Ethereum.md

 So we can decentralise networking.

+<center> <h2>Smart Contracts</h2> </center>

+There are two kinds of accounts in ethereum.
+There are regular user accounts and smart contracts.
+These realy should be called ether agents or something.
+They are accounts that contain their source code as well as a key value store!
+So they can keep track of their own internal state.
+To animate them you send them a tx and set a gas price?
+Then the network executes the code and they take that ether depending on the number of steps and the total storage used.

 So gas is a separate thing from ether.
 1 gas is/was set at 1/100,000 ether.
 10 Szabo.
 Then different computational operations cost 1, 5, 10, 20 etc gas.
 You want the gas cost of things to stay the same regardless of the price of ether.
 So you just change the price of gas itself.
 I think you can actually set your gas price now.
 So your smart contract has some total gas cost.
 1150 gas to do some simple task.
 And you set your gas price as 10 Szabo then you’re saying I’ll pay 11,500 Szabo if you run my code.
 Or about .115 Ether.
 So your gas cost won’t change for this contract ever.
 But when you want to run it, maybe one a month for years, you make a tx where you set your gas price and you know how many steps so you know how much to send.
 The gas price would be entirely based on the market.
 Average gas price would fluctuate.